TamojitSaha/STM32f103_Black-Magic-Probe/README.md

 Just follow the simple steps:

 ### Step 1:
 Connect USB-to-Serial Converter with the Blue-Pill board as show [here](http://grauonline.de/wordpress/wp-content/uploads/arduino_stm32f103c8t6.jpg) or [here](https://www.14core.com/wp-content/uploads/2016/02/Using-TTL-UART-ARM-STM32F-Flashing-Programming-Manual-Diagram-ARM.jpg).
-Set `BOOT0` jumper on the board to `1` and press **reset**
+Set `BOOT0` jumper on the board to `1` and press **reset**.

 Also, download this repository in the desired location.

 ### Step 2: